 Order management today is not just about processing orders, it’s about integrating all of the customer-facing systems that impact the post-purchase experience (ERP, CRM, service, and commerce, for example) and making that available and accessible to all stakeholders in a single unified platform.

-We at Salesforce call this customer-centric order management, a single platform for managing orders, customer records, fulfillment, inventory visibility, business processes, payments, customer care, and invoicing.
-We’re driving this sea change with Salesforce Order Management (generally available in February 2020), the most customer-centric and flexible order management system.
+At Salesforce, we call this customer-centric order management, a single platform for managing orders, customer records, fulfillment, inventory visibility, business processes, payments, customer care, and invoicing.
+We’re driving this sea change with Salesforce Order Management, the most customer-centric and flexible order management system.
 It’s powered by Salesforce CRM for a complete data record, pre-connected to Commerce Cloud, and natively supports Service Cloud for a single customer view of both order and transaction history.
 It’s also an integral part of a robust ecosystem that supports thousands of pre-built connectors, all leading to faster time to value and, more importantly, happier customers.

 Order management systems are evolving to support a new magic moment of truth in ecommerce: delivery.
 Indeed, how the customer experiences order processing, shipping, and delivery will determine their view of and relationship to the brand.